skrfffe1/creeper/README.md

 ```
 An app to locate people or to find each other in the middle of accidents or disaster
-as long as signal is available, we can increase the chance of
+as long as internet-connectivity is available, we can increase the chance of
 saving them.

+Disclaimer: I am not a pro, I just started learning some stuffs few weeks ago and use this framework 2days ago.
+            I dont have foundation, I am taking this event as an opportunity to stick with mobile development.

 ```
 ### how to run?
 ```